Published on October 21, 2017

 Also, keep in mind that certain kinds of sweets can do more damage than others.
 Gooey or chewy sweets spend more time sticking to the surface of your teeth.
 Because sticky snacks stay in your mouth longer than foods that you quickly chew and swallow, they give your teeth a longer sugar bath.

-Young or old, a diet built around refined and processed carbohydrate foods will lead not only to an ever-expanding waist line but also to the cumulative build-up of placque on teeth and gums, leading to gingivitis (gum inflammation).
+Whether you’re young or old, a diet built around refined and processed carbohydrate foods will lead not only to an ever-expanding waist line but also to the cumulative build-up of plaque on teeth and gums.
+(Plaque is a biofilm of microorganisms that grows on surfaces within the mouth; a sticky colorless deposit at first, but when it forms tartar, it is often brown or pale yellow.)
+This build-up leads to gingivitis (gum inflammation).
 That leads to periodontal disease (infection of the tissues that support your teeth), and then to the more advanced periodontitis (gums and bone that support the teeth can become seriously damaged).

 An ever-expanding waist line leads to obesity.
 Obesity leads to diabetes (poor blood glucose control).
 Diabetes makes gum problems more likely.

 As kids, our diet influences how our teeth develop.
 As adults, all teeth in place, what we eat plays a role in maintaining dental health.